Food Allergies at School

 What is a 504 Plan?

 Section 504 of the Rehabilitation Act of 1973 is a law that in practice is called a 504 Plan.
-This is a plan created specifically for your child when in the public school system.
+This is a plan created specifically for your child with food allergies at school, specifically when in the public school system.
 It outlines accommodations, aids or services that a student with a disability needs in order to use, and fully participate in a free and appropriate education.
 Private and religious schools do things a bit differently because not mandated by law.

 Wait a second, disability?